SplashSync/Wordpress/readme.txt

 * 2021-03-08
 * Added:        Compatibility with Dokan plugin

 = 1.7.0 =
 * 2021-03-23
 * Beta:        Compatibility with Wpml plugin

+= 1.7.1 =
+* 2021-07-06
+* Beta:        Compatibility with Wholesale Prices for WooCommerce by Wholesale Suite

 == Upgrade Notice ==